Huegoxaga/notes/virtualization/docker.md

 - run `docker container -f rm <containerIDorNames>`, send kill signal and remove a running container.
 - run `docker container prune` remove all stopped containers.
 - run `docker container -v rm <containerIDorNames>`, remove a stopped container along with its attached volumn.

+### Clean Up

+- run `docker system prune` This will remove:
+  - all stopped containers
+  - all networks not used by at least one container
+  - all dangling images
+  - all dangling build cache

 ### Use Docker Hub Account